 Class Reunions: Classes reunite at Homecoming and Reunion Weekend every five years.
 Serve on the reunion planning committee to assist with party details and outreach to classmates over the course of 10 to 12 months.

 Local Chapter Officer: Local Chapter officers coordinate events and programs to encourage alumni engagement in their respective hometowns.
-Each city has their own personality so events vary based on locality.
+Each city has its own personality so events vary based on locality.
 Serve on your Local Chapter officer board (2-year term) or simply offer to host an event in your area.
-If you are interested in starting a Local Chapter in your city, please email email@example.com.
+If you are interested in starting a Local Chapter in your city, please email firstname.lastname@example.org .

 Other: If you’re uncertain about how you would like to be involved with The Association, the staff in the Office of Alumni and Parent Relations can help.